Hiei (YuYu Hakusho): Reception

 Hiei is a popular character with fans, coming in first place in the series' first two popularity polls.
 He also came in first in the American Shonen Jump poll.
 He was ranked as the first, then second, then third most popular male anime character in Animages Anime Grand Prix for the consecutive years of 1993, 1994, and 1995.
 The Japanese publication Newtype ranked him as the fifth best male anime character of the 1990s.

-The character was often the subject of analisys by scholars.
+The character was often the subject of analysis by scholars.
 In "A diversidade homoafetiva nos quadrinhos japoneses: educação sexual, pornografia ou mercado erótico?"
 Hiei and Kurama are described as popular characters within dojinshi despite there being a relationship between these two in the original work.
-Time agreeed, seeing both Hiei and Kurama as the most attractive characters from the series within the female readers.
+Time agreed, seeing both Hiei and Kurama as the most attractive characters from the series within the female readers.
 In "No Boundaries?
 Girls’ Interactive, Online Learning About Femininities" Hiei is depicted as a deep character within gaming, with the article claiming several female characters in similar works are not that given that level of depth.
 In analyzing the series, Pablo Rodrigo Santoni said in "Animês e mangás : a identidade dos adolescentes" that Hiei and the rest of the YuYu Hakusho leads are common subjects who are involve in violence to appeal to the young demography from the Weekly Shonen Jump and thus are portrayed as young teenagers continuously involve not fighting monsters but also each other.
 This case of violence was noted by Santoni that might concern parents in regards to how their children are entertained by the series' violence.
 Masashi Kishimoto regarded him as a cool villain who still remains a strong aura when appearing in the series.
 He also said that he used Hiei as a reference when creating Sasuke Uchiha from Naruto and his Sharingan technique.